Treaty of Badajoz (1801): Provisions

-On 6 June, Spain and Portugal signed the Treaty of Badajoz, the main provisions being the transfer of Olivenza and Almeida to Spain and the banning of British ships from Portuguese ports.
-Possession of Olivenza had been disputed since the Treaty of Alcañices in 1297; Portugal eventually recovered Almeida but Olivenza remains under Spanish control.
+On 6 June, Spain and Portugal signed the Treaty of Badajoz, the main provisions being the transfer of Olivenza to Spain and the banning of British ships from Portuguese ports.
+Although possession of Olivenza had never been disputed by Spain since the Treaty of Alcañices in 1297, Olivenza thereafter came under Spanish control.

 On the same day, Portugal signed a second Treaty of Badajoz with France, represented by Napoleon's younger brother Lucien Bonaparte, granting France substantial territorial gains in South America.
-The modern border between French Guiana and Brazil is the Oyapock River, which was agreed in 1713; the proposed Treaty moved it south to the Araguari or Amapá River, taking in large parts of Northern Brazil.
-Portugal also agreed to close its ports to British shipping, pay an indemnity of 2 million francs and allow the import of French woollen goods.
+The modern border between French Guiana and Brazil is the Oyapock River, which was agreed in 1713.
+The proposed Treaty moved it south to the Araguari or Amapá River, taking in large parts of Northern Brazil.
+Portugal also agreed to close its ports to British shipping, pay an indemnity of 20 million francs and allow the import of French goods.

-However, Napoleon refused to ratify the Treaty, claiming Lucien Bonaparte who signed it and his Foreign Minister Talleyrand who agreed the terms had both been bribed by the Portuguese.
+However, Napoleon refused to ratify the Treaty, claiming Lucien Bonaparte who signed it and his Foreign Minister Talleyrand who agreed to the terms had both been bribed by the Portuguese.

 Aftermath

 To minimise the impact of the ban on using Portuguese ports, in July a British force occupied the island of Madeira; this was used by the Royal Navy to assemble convoys of merchant shipping that were then escorted into British ports.

 However, Britain and France were already negotiating the Treaty of Amiens which ended the War of the Second Coalition in March 1802 and re-opened Portuguese ports.
 Spain also suspended the 1796-1808 Anglo-Spanish War and there was a pause until Britain and France recommenced hostilities in 1803.

-Spain declared war on Britain in December 1804; Portugal remained neutral until Spain and France signed the 1808 Treaty of Fontainebleau dividing Portugal between them.
+Spain declared war on Britain in December 1804.
+Portugal remained neutral until Spain and France signed the 1807 Treaty of Fontainebleau dividing Portugal between them.
 The Treaty of Badajoz contained a clause stating any breach of its terms rendered it void; Portugal declared the Treaty of Fontainebleau constituted such a breach and nullified the agreement.
-This is one reason Portugal disputes Spanish sovereignty over Olivenza, the other being that its occupation contravenes the 1815 Treaty of Vienna.
+The subsequent invasion of Portugal by Spanish forces also constituted a breach of the treaty's terms.
+For these reasons Portugal disputes Spanish sovereignty over Olivenza, the other being that its occupation contravenes the 1815 Treaty of Vienna.

 In 2003, José Ribeiro e Castro, a Portuguese MEP raised the matter with the Council of Europe but while it remains an issue, it has not disrupted relations between the countries.
 In 2008, Olivenza and a number of other Portuguese and Spanish towns became part of the Euroregion of Extrem-Alentejo.